ng1199/CSIR_PowPredHPC/README.md

 | Test Set    | 1893.86 | 7695219.13 | 2774.03 | 0.9899   |
 | Validation  | 1574.44 | 5238448.74 | 2288.77 | 0.9924   |

-> Note: Performance may vary slightly by node, depending on load variability and signal pattern.
+> Note: Performance may vary slightly by node, depending on load variability and signal patterns.

 ## Project File

-- `Power_pred_HPC_LSTM.ipynb`: Jupyter notebook with full code for preprocessing, training, prediction, and visualization.
+- `Power_pred_HPC_LSTM.ipynb`: Jupyter notebook with complete code for data processing, model training, evaluation, and forecasting.
-- Dataset should be placed in the same directory as `hardware_pow_data.xlsx`.
+- **Dataset not included** due to confidentiality.

 ## How to Run